 For two decades, digital visibility meant ranking on Google's first page.
-Business owners typed keywords, scanned results, and clicked links.
 That behavior is changing rapidly.

 Today, a growing percentage of business decision-makers go directly to AI platforms with complete questions: "What should I look for in a general contractor for a commercial renovation?" or "Which law firms in Florida specialize in construction litigation?" or "How do I choose a dental practice that accepts my insurance and does implants?"